ajarara/webkov/README.md

 All for Rosaline?
 ```

-This is available for all characters in Romeo and Juliet.
+This is available for almost all characters in Romeo and Juliet.
+They have to end a sentence at least twice.
+9 out of 24 characters do not do this :(

 The less dialog a character has, the more... predictable they get:

 ``` bash
 $ curl second-musician.jarmac.org